vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/command.md

 ## Build project

-Generate the files that will eventually be deployed to the server.
+Generate the files that will be deployed to the server.

 ```bash
 npm run build